tofuuu67/ip/docs/README.md

 # Heimerdinger — your yordle task chatbot 🧪⚙️

 Heimerdinger is a chat-style desktop app that manages your tasks (ToDo / Deadline / Event) through natural, typed commands.
-It replies in a quirky Piltover scientist voice and persists your tasks to disk.
+It replies in a Piltover scientist voice and persists your tasks to disk.
+For science and progress!

 ---